teqbench/teqbench.system.cors/README.md

 In Visual Studio, open Preferences and navigate to the NuGet Sources pane to add a new package source.
 Use the following settings for the new source:
 - Name: github
 - Location: https://nuget.pkg.github.com/trading-toolbox/index.json
-- Username: (GitHub username)
+- Username: {GitHub username}
-- Passwork: (GitHub personal access token)
+- Passwork: {GitHub personal access token}

 # DevOps
 ## Configurations
+- Release
-- Release (used for compilation of releases to non-local environments, i.e. production and preview environments)
+    - This configuration is used for compilation of releases to non-debug environments, i.e. production and preview environments.
-- Debug (used local development environments)
+- Debug
+    - This configuration is used for compilation of releases to development/debug environments.

 ## Branches
 - main (production)